torjc01/4eSoldat/README.md

 At the Second World War, he is shipped with the Royal Rifles of Canada to improve the defense of Hong Kong colony, by the end of 1941.
 This was a request from the British War Cabinet that Canada complied.
 On Dec 8th 1941, the day after Pearl Harbour attack, the Japanese attacked the colony.
 The defenders, British, Indian, Hong Kong volunteers and Canadians, put up a defense and were able to resist up to the 24th.
 On Christmas day, seeing that further resistence would be futile, the commander ordered all troops to surrender and avoid further life loss.

 Brother Charles was captured at the end of the battle, on Dec 28th.
-He was among the ladt troops to surrender and be captured.
+He was among the last troops to surrender and be captured.
 He was sent to a prisoner camp, inside which he would spend the rest of the war, up to 1945.

 ]]]